BA-CalderonMorales/BA-CalderonMorales/RULES.md

 ## Local Workflow

+All automation must rely only on the tools committed in this repository or those already available on the system. **Do not use npm or any other package manager.**

-Use these npm scripts during feature work:
+Use the helper scripts under `scripts/` during feature work:

-- `npm ci` – install dependencies
-- `npm start` – run the Metro bundler
-- `npm run ios` – run the iOS app
-- `npm run android` – run the Android app
-- `npm test` – run the full test suite
-- `npm run typecheck` – run TypeScript checks
-- `npm run build` – build release artifacts with Fastlane
+- `scripts/check-links.sh` – ensure documentation links are valid

-Run `npm ci`, `npm test`, `npm run typecheck`, and `npm run build` before pushing changes.
-CI uses the same commands.
+Run the provided scripts and any tests before pushing changes.
+CI mirrors these commands.

 ## Commit Standards